jutuon/space-boss-battles/documentation/project-self-evaluation.md

 And yes, its hard to design software that has lot features in a way which keeps maintainability at acceptable rate, just like how its told at lectures.

-## 4. List of sources used during the project
+## 4. List of references used during the project

 * SDL2 and SDL2_mixer documentation
 * Crate documentation